DrPaulBrewer/single-market-robot-simulator-app-framework/DB-SPEC.md

 Each study folder has metadata for these items:
 * a human readable `.name` of the folder, must be unique within primary folder
-* a human readable `.description` in plain text, must be unique within primary older
 * a `.role` field set to "Econ1.Net Study Folder"
 * an `.id` token needed to create new files in this folder or trash the folder